Work Schedules and Holidays

 Hours of Work

 Spaniards mainly work a ‘split shift’ (jornada partida) from 9 am until 7:30 pm, with a two and a half-hour lunch break in the middle of the day.
-However, this schedule may vary depending on the season and the region (with differences mainly between the north and the south of Spain, and with slight schedule changes during the winter and summer months), and also depending on the company work philosophy.
-In fact, in recent years, different international companies, as well as some communities, have advocated the idea of bringing Spain closer to European working hours and adjusting to the full-time work day (jornada complete) with only a short lunch break.
+However, this schedule may vary depending on the season and the region (with differences mainly between the north and the south of the country, and with slight schedule changes during the winter and summer months).
+Some international firms and communities are advocating for the country to mirror European working hours (jornada complete) with only a short lunch break.

 Vacation and Leave